syncfusion-content/windowsforms-docs/WindowsForms/CheckBoxAdv/Image-Settings.md

 Indicates whether the state images of the CheckBox are stretched.</td></tr>
 </table>

-> Note: Before setting the images, make sure the ImageCheckBox property is set to 'True'.
+N> Before setting the images, make sure the ImageCheckBox property is set to 'True'.

 {% highlight c# %}